 Blam!
 Blam!
 Blam!
 It's time to show wood who's boss with the best nail guns available to tool lovers the world over.
-If you're in the market for a nail gun you either have a mightily impressive DIY project on the go and require a big one, or you are feeling a little insignificant and require the manliest of manly tools to redress some kind of crafting hobby, and require a small one, or a staple gun.
+If you're in the market for the best nail gun, it either means you either have a mightily impressive DIY project on the go and require a big one, or you are doing some kind of crafting hobby, and require a small one, or a staple gun.
 Either way, we've got you covered.

 A nail gun is the sort of tool that should be sold with a free beard and some knuckle tattoos.
 It uses gas or compressed air to forcefully fire nails and other fixings in order to make quick work of applying skirting boards or rapidly erecting wooden structures.
 They may not have the appeal and all-round usefulness of the best cordless drill or the best multi-tool, but when they come in handy, nail guns really come in handy.
 Also, joking aside, you can get much less high-powered small nail and staple guns that are very handy for minor DIY and craft projects.
 They aren't all for hugely ambitious and arduous tasks, after all.

 Arm up, and let's get nailing, then.

 The best nail guns, in order of preference

 It's easy to splash in excess of £500 on a hardy nail gun but for many, it will only ever get light use when the larger DIY projects rear their ugly heads.

 This is why we can highly recommend the very reasonable 2 in 1 Nail and Staple Gun from VonHaus, which benefits from cordless battery power and the ability to fire the much cheaper 50mm brad nails, which are typically hardy enough for most jobs.

 It boasts a smooth action trigger switch with two firing modes - single firing mode for precision placement and contact firing mode for quicker and more convenient firing - as well as depth control adjustment and a convenient bottom loading magazine.